calemhoffman/digios/README.md

 - 4SideArray : the branch for the 4-side array, the main diff is the daq
 - ISS631 : the analysis code on 2018-Oct.

-# Minor Change on March 25, 2019, Ryan
+## Minor update on March 25, 2019, Ryan
+- the code is tested with alpha source run, with ot without trace is OK.
+- AutoCalibration should be OK.
-- Simluation becomes obsolete
+- Simluation becomes obsolete.

-## Major Update on March 13, 2019, Ryan (tag = v1.5)
+## Major update on March 13, 2019, Ryan (tag = v1.5)
 - reorginize of the strcuture of directory
 - made the daq for new 6-side array
 - made the expName be solely depend on expName.sh
 - tested on Mac and DAQ, GeneralSort/Trace.C is working well
 - need more test on AutoCalibration

-## Major Update on Feb 05, 2019, Ryan
+## Major update on Feb 05, 2019, Ryan
 - Move Cleopatra into analysis.
 - Make a new Transfer.C/h for simulation included Ptolmey Xsec distribution.